SeDi343/discord-rust-serverstatus/README.md

 Finally it is important to press "Reset Token" to receive your token for your Bot.
 Put this token now into the token file.
 Now you're able to launch the bot!

 Bot requires python3.11.
-Install python requirements using "python3.11 -m pip install requirements.txt".
+Install python requirements using "python3.11 -m pip install -r requirements.txt".
 Also check config.json and addapt discord_token and api_url with your settings.